cloudwu/vla/README.md

-Variant Length Array for C
+Variable Length Array for C
 ====================

 `vla_handle_t` : A handle of VLA object , it can be passed into C functions or be saved in the C structs.